hirnpfirsich/mitel_ommclient2/docs/manual/connection.rst

 =======================

 This manual documents the underlying connation infrastructure.
 If you just wanna use the API, please see :doc:`/manual/client` .
+Ideally you don't use to use this class directly, except for expanding the clients functionality.

 Using connections
 -----------------